 |Other qualifications||Other qualifications are accepted by the University.
 Please contact the department for more information.|

 |Other international qualifications||Equivalent qualifications from your country|

-You should also hold GCSE English Language, Maths and Science (at Grade C/4 or above) or equivalent qualifications.
+You should also hold GCSE English Language, Maths and Science at Grade 4 (C) or above, or equivalent.

 Meeting the following additional criteria may qualify you for an alternative offer.

 |Widening participation||If you successfully complete one of the following programmes, you may be eligible for an alternative offer up to three A level grades (or equivalent) below our typical offer: Black Access Programme, Next Step York, Realising Opportunities, YESS.
 More about widening participation.|

 |Contextual offers||If you have experience of local authority care or live in an area with low progression to university, you may be eligible for an alternative offer up to one A level grade (or equivalent) below our typical offer.
 More about contextual offers.|

 |EPQ||If you achieve C or higher at EPQ, you may be eligible for an alternative offer up to one A level grade (or equivalent) below our typical offer.|